daniellima338/Ways/README.md

 ### Content - Media - Inspiration

-I have used the following websites to gather ideas and information for the overall content of my website:
+As Ways already have a [website](https://waysforyouth.dk/), i have used the website for inspiration.
+Furthermore i have drawn inspiration from the 3 miniprojects done on the Code Institute course, before this project.

-* (Missing)
+Lastly i have drawn inspiration for my README file from [AnoukSmet](https://github.com/AnoukSmet/Naturazy), as the template has been drawn from her project.

-I have used [Unsplash](https://unsplash.com/) for my hero image and the picture of the owners.
+Pictures are from Ways projects and Ways have the right to all of them.

 ### Acknowledgements